 - Stellate ganglion injections: these injections dual as a diagnostic test and pain relief treatment and have been known to be effective in treating pain caused by CRPS symptoms in the arm, neck, head, or face … learn more.

 - Spinal cord stimulation: this implantable device is first used on a trial basis and if relief is found, a permanent device is implanted along the spinal cord for pain caused by damaged nerves … learn more.

-- IT (Intrathecal) drug pump: used by our physicians in Manhattan and New Jersey, an IT pump is an implantable device that administers medication directly into the body without the need of analgesic pills … learn more.
+- IT (Intrathecal) drug pump: used by our physicians in New Jersey, an IT pump is an implantable device that administers medication directly into the body without the need of analgesic pills … learn more.

 - Ganglion of impar block: when CRPS pain spreads to the pelvic region of the body, this injection is recommended as an effective treatment to reduce pain and swelling.